brunomuler/wallets-playbook/docs/tokens-rwas/rwa-use-cases.md

 ### 1. Onchain Savings & Yield

-By supporting access to yield-bearing RWAs like Etherfuses's Stablebonds, wallets can offer savings opportunities backed by real financial instruments.
+By supporting access to yield-bearing RWAs like Etherfuse's Stablebonds, wallets can offer savings opportunities backed by real financial instruments.
 Many of these are permissionless and compatible with DeFi protocols on Stellar.

 ### 2. Consumer Cross-Border Payments